RachWalm/VolunteerVillage/README.md

 ![title](document/title.png)

-The volunteer village site was designed to be used by people in two roles in a charity.
+The volunteer village site was designed to be used by people in two roles for a charity that connects volunteers with those in need.

 The first role is as a volunteer looking to provide voluntary assistance.
 The second is as a coordinator at Volunteer Village who's attempting to match people and charitable organisations who are in need of assistance with appropriate assistance.
 The volunteer signs up and provides contact information and details of the kind of assistance they are able to provide and when they are likely to be available on a weekly basis in a profile form which is saved.